 University Family Medicine Center, P.C. provides a wide range of acute care services for illnesses and injuries, such as:

-Strep throat is a bacterial infection that causes a red, scratchy, sore throat.
+- Strep throat: Strep throat is a bacterial infection that causes a red, scratchy, sore throat.
 Small white spots may also appear on the back of the throat.

-Asthma is a chronic respiratory illness that causes the small airways in the lungs to swell and produce excess mucus.
+- Asthma: Asthma is a chronic respiratory illness that causes the small airways in the lungs to swell and produce excess mucus.
 Asthma can impact your ability to breathe, leading to coughing, wheezing, and shortness of breath.

-Bronchitis is a potentially serious condition that causes the bronchial tubes to inflame.
+- Bronchitis: Bronchitis is a potentially serious condition that causes the bronchial tubes to inflame.
 The bronchial tubes carry air in and out of your lungs.
 Painful coughing, shortness of breath, and excess mucus are common signs of bronchitis.

-A fracture is a bone break.
+- Small fractures: A fracture is a bone break.
 While severe breaks require emergency care, the team at University Family Medicine Center, P.C. can treat small finger or toe fractures from the comfort of their clinic.

-Sprains and strains occur when your muscles stretch too far or at an awkward angle.
+- Sprains and strains: Sprains and strains occur when your muscles stretch too far or at an awkward angle.
 The most common type of sprain affects the ankles.

-The flu is a common virus that causes fever, runny nose, sneezing, and lethargy.
+- Flu: The flu is a common virus that causes fever, runny nose, sneezing, and lethargy.
 While similar to the common cold, flu symptoms are often more severe.

-An allergy is an overreaction from your immune system to a substance that usually sparks no response.
+- Allergies: An allergy is an overreaction from your immune system to a substance that usually sparks no response.
 Diagnosing your unique allergy and identifying your triggers are essential to prevent sudden attacks.